-Relievers help to relieve asthma symptoms when they actually happen and everyone with asthma should carry one.
-The medicines quickly relax the muscles around the narrowed airways which then allow the airways to open wider and therefore make it easier to breathe again.
-Generally for people who only have symptoms every now and then the occasional use of a reliever inhaler may be all that is needed.
+Relievers help to relieve asthma symptoms when they happen, everyone with asthma should carry one.
+The medicine quickly relaxes the muscles around the narrowed airways which then allows the airways to open wider, therefore making it easier to breathe again.
+Generally, for people who only have symptoms every now and then the occasional use of a reliever inhaler may be all that is needed.
 However, if you need a reliever three times a week or more to ease symptoms, your asthma symptoms wake you up once a week or more or you have had an asthma attack in the last two years then having a preventer inhaler as well is usually advised.

-The drug used in preventer inhalers is a low dose of steroid called corticosteroids and they are not used to treat an asthma attack, but help to control the swelling and inflammation in the airways which will mean that the airways are less likely to become narrow and cause symptoms such as wheezing.
-In order for the protective effect to build up they need to be taken every day (usually morning and evening) to prevent symptoms from developing.
-If there is a flare-up of asthma symptoms then it may be necessary to take the preventer inhaler more often.
+The drug used in preventer inhalers is a low dose of steroid called corticosteroids and they are not used to treat an asthma attack but help to control the swelling and inflammation in the airways, which will mean that the airways are less likely to become narrow and cause symptoms such as wheezing.
+For the protective effect to build up they need to be taken every day (usually morning and evening) to prevent symptoms from developing.
+If there is a flare-up of asthma symptoms, then it may be necessary to take the preventer inhaler more often.
 It will generally take 7-14 days for the steroid in a preventer inhaler to build up its effect.
-After this time the symptoms have often gone, or are much reduced.
+After this time the symptoms have often gone or are much reduced.
 It can, however, take up to six weeks for maximum benefit.
 It is important to continue taking these even when you are feeling well because it builds up your asthma protection over time.
 If you stop taking your preventer inhaler you will not get the full benefits and will be more likely to react to asthma triggers.